The official handover of the European Capital of Culture title to Chemnitz and Nova Gorica

 Georg Häusler, Director for Culture, Creativity and Sport in the European Commission's Directorate-General for Education, Youth, Sport and Culture, said: "The handover events between outgoing and new European Capitals of Culture are becoming a regular event in the ECoC calendar.
 They emphasise the bond, cooperation and solidarity between the European Capitals of Culture.
 I would like to congratulate Bad Ischl-Salzkammergut, Tartu and Bodø on their outstanding title year 2024 and wish Chemnitz and Nova Gorica every success for 2025.
 Next year will be a special milestone for the European Capitals of Culture as the initiative celebrates its 40th anniversary.
 Over the years, the European Capitals of Culture have provided opportunities for Europeans to come together and discover our continent's cultural diversity and shared democratic traditions."

-Stefan Schmidtke, Managing Director Programme, European Capital of Culture Chemnitz 2025: “Many people in Chemnitz are very impressed by the diverse and inspiring programmes of the three European Capitals of Culture 2024.
-This is how European togetherness succeeds for many people.
+Stefan Schmidtke, Managing Director Programme, European Capital of Culture Chemnitz 2025: "Many people in Chemnitz are very impressed by the diverse and inspiring programmes of the three European Capitals of Culture 2024.
+This is how European cooperation works for many people.
 A direct experience!
 European Capitals of Culture showcase unifying and powerful culture.
-Chemnitz, together with Nova Gorica, is delighted to accept the symbolic baton and look forward to enriching Europe with new perspectives and stories and celebrating European diversity in the coming year.”
+Chemnitz, together with Nova Gorica, is delighted to accept the symbolic baton and look forward to enriching Europe with new perspectives and stories and celebrating European diversity in the coming year."

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture